ortizo-117/SCI_Map/README.md

 ## Merging the data with the clinical data
-## Adding Clinical Data to the Analysis Template

 To merge your brain age predictions with clinical data, use the provided template file 'Template_Analysis.xlsx'.
 This template helps organize the data for the analysis.